Recipe: Delicious Cameroon Achu Soup (Yellow Soup)

 1. Serve with your Achu!

-The Achu soup is a Cameroonian delicacy that will satisfy your cravings for something savory and exotic.
-Give it a try, and let your taste buds travel to Cameroon with every spoonful.
+The Achu delicate soup is a Cameroonian delicacy that’ll satisfy your cravings for something savory and exotic.
+Give it a try and let your taste buds travel to Cameroon with every spoonful.
 Bon appétit!

 Mary Gialiam Elijah